STUDIO ART COURSES:

 Employing a technique that dates back to the days of the Renaissance art academy, I will teach you the fundamentals of how to accurately draw what you see in four basic lessons—even if you have little or no experience.
 I guarantee you’ll be amazed by what you achieve after only one class!

-Each one-hour session focuses on the fine points of rendering one specific facial feature: Session One, eyes; Session Two, ears; Session Three, the nose; Sessions Four and Five, the mouth; Session Six, the neck.
+Each one-hour session focuses on the fine points of rendering one specific facial feature: Session One, Eyes; Session Two, Ears; Session Three, The Nose; Session Four, The Mouth; Session Five, The Neck; Session Six, The Facial Features and Emotions.
 Includes a thorough discussion of the underlying anatomy of each, common mistakes many artists make, and how to avoid drawing based on preconceived ideas.

 Each week, participants are given an assignment geared toward improving their technique, expanding their creativity, or stepping outside their comfort zone.
 The class consists of three sections: an open critique of students’ independent work, a review of the responses to the previous week’s assignment, and, time permitting, a quick sketching segment.